KhalidLam/Simple-HTML-CSS-Page/README.md

-Simple Web Page using HTML and CSS only
+Simple Web Page using HTML 5, Css3 and Bootstrap